SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 pointers, a literal string, a :code:`std::string` or a :code:`std::string_view` although in the last case there is presumably yet another object that actually owns the memory.
 All of these constructors require only the equivalent of two assignment statements.
-The one thing to be careful of is if a literal string is used, the |TV| will drop the terminating nul character from the view.
+The one thing to be careful of is if a literal string or C-string is used, the resulting |TV| will drop the terminating nul character from the view.
 This is almost always the correct behavior, but if it isn't an explicit size can be used.
-There is no constructor from just a C-style string because this has overloading conflicts with the literal string constructor.
-In practice this has rarely been an issue, particularly with fully C++ code which should not be passing around raw pointers to C-style strings.

 A |TV| can be constructed from a null :code:`char const*` pointer or a straight :code:`nullptr`.
 This will construct an empty |TV| identical to one default constructed.